Jonathan Jones, 2020-2021 Postdoctoral Fellow

 Dara Walker, 2018-2019 Postdoctoral Fellow

-Dr. Walker will stay on at Penn State as an Assistant Professor of African American Studies and Women’s, Gender, and Sexuality Studies.
+Dr. Walker is Assistant Professor of African American Studies, History, and Women’s, Gender, and Sexuality Studies at Pennsylvania State University

 Alaina E. Roberts, 2017-2018 Postdoctoral Fellow

-Dr. Roberts is currently an Assistant Professor at the University of Pittsburgh.
+Dr. Roberts is currently an Assistant Professor of History at the University of Pittsburgh

 Amira Rose Davis, 2016-2017 Postdoctoral Fellow